What is PTSD?

 People with PTSD have also been found to have abnormally high levels of stress hormones, which could cause arousal and reactivity symptoms.

-The primary treatment for post-traumatic stress disorder is psychotherapy to help you reverse your negative beliefs and give you stress management skills and support during your recovery.
+The primary intervention for post-traumatic stress disorder is psychotherapy to help you reverse your negative beliefs and give you stress management skills and support during your recovery.
 However, adding appropriate medications can further help to improve your symptoms and enable you to feel more in control of your life.
-PTSD is very treatable.

 Case studies indicate low dose naltrexone can reduce PTSD symptoms, such as anxiety and depression, anger outbursts, nightmares, sleep problems, and more.
 Its use seems to enhance patients’ ability to benefit from psychotherapy, improve their perceptions of reality, and make it easier for them to function effectively in their lives.